anyfiddle/sysbox-pods-preview/README.md

 This is because such Sysbox pods are rootless, meaning that the root user inside the pod maps to a non-root user on the host (e.g., pod user ID 0 maps to host user ID 296608).
-Thus, host directories or files which are typically owned by users IDs in the range 0->65535 will show up as `nobody:nogroup` inside the pod.
+Without shiftfs, host directories or files which are typically owned by users IDs in the range 0->65535 will show up as `nobody:nogroup` inside the pod.

 The shiftfs module solves this problem, as it allows Sysbox to "shift" user and group IDs inside the pod, such that files owned by users 0->65536 on the